Skip to content

 Before You Disembark

-• Bring small bills/card for purchases
+• Bring small bills or contactless payment for shopping

-• Allow extra time for return journey
+• Allow extra time for your return journey to the port

 • Most shops take contactless payment